DataDog/chef-datadog/README.md

 ### datadog_monitor

-The `datadog_monitor` resource will help you to enable Agent integrations.
+The `datadog_monitor` resource helps you enable Agent integrations.

 The default action `:add` enables the integration by filling a configuration file for the integration with the values provided to the resource, setting the correct permissions on that file, and restarting the Agent.